Is it too hot to install instant turf?

 - Remove any plastic wrapping on the pallet as soon as it's delivered, and give the rolls a spray of water to cool them down.

-- Click here for our turf installation guide for best results on your turf project
+- Click here for our turf installation guide for the best results on your turf project.

 As I mentioned earlier, for your own sanity, I’d probably avoid laying turf when temperatures go north of 38 degrees unless you have an automated watering system set up.
 Aside from that, you’ll have no trouble laying Couch, Kikuyu and Buffalo lawns in the typical summer temperatures we get here in Adelaide.